Charles Woodcock: Career

-On 14 June 1894, Charles B. Woodcock-Savage married a widow, Henrietta Knebel Staples, with four sons.
-On 19 June 1897, all of her sons (Joseph, Harry, Herbert, and Leslie Curtis) legally changed their last names to Savage.
-Leslie Curtis also changed his first name to Charles.
+Writing career

-In 1906, Charles, Freiherr Woodcock-Savage, published A Lady in Waiting: Being extracts from the diary of Julie de Chesnil, sometime lady-in-waiting to her Majesty, Queen Marie Antoinette (New York: D. Appleton and Company).
+In 1906, Charles, Freiherr von Woodcock-Savage, published A Lady in Waiting: Being extracts from the diary of Julie de Chesnil, sometime lady-in-waiting to her Majesty, Queen Marie Antoinette (New York: D. Appleton and Company).
 He dedicated it "To a Noble Soul I Knew and Loved and Mourn."
 The King had died in 1891.
 The introduction gives a circumstantial account of the yellowed pages found locked in the secret drawer of a Louis Seize cabinet sold at the auction house of Hôtel Drouot and bought by the translator's dear friend from Paris days, an aesthete, who gives permission to publish.
 The memoirs offered in this frame story are in fact a novelistic pseudo-autobiography.

+Personal life

+On 14 June 1894, three years after the death of the King, Charles married a widow, Henrietta Knebel Staples, with four sons.
+On 19 June 1897, all of her sons (Joseph, Harry, Herbert, and Leslie Curtis) legally changed their last names to Savage.
+Leslie Curtis also changed his first name to Charles.

+Savage died in New York City on 26 June 1923.
+His funeral was held at the Chapel of the Intercession on 155th Street.